inoyamanaka/License-Plate-App/README.md

     # Download the OCR model weights and place them in the 'ocr-model' directory
     ```

-## Usage
+# Running the License Plate Detector

+To use the license plate detector program, follow these steps:

+1. **Open Command Prompt or Terminal:**
+   Make sure to open Command Prompt (Windows) or Terminal (Linux/macOS) in the directory containing the executable.

+2. **Run the Program:**
-1. Run the license plate detector:
+   Enter the following command to run the license plate detector program:

     ```
-    python detect_license_plate.py --input image.jpg
+    cd path/to/dist
+    main_page.exe
     ```

-    Replace `image.jpg` with the path to your input image.
+    Be sure to replace `path/to/dist` with the path to the directory containing the executable file (`main_page.exe`).

-2. View the results:
+3. **Follow Program Instructions:**
+   The program may prompt for input or execute specific actions based on your application design.
+Follow the on-screen instructions.

+4. **View Results:**
-    The detected license plates and recognized characters will be displayed on the console.
+   The detected license plates and recognized characters will be displayed on the screen or directed to the appropriate output.

+Ensure that you have provided clear steps and necessary information to ensure users can run the program smoothly.
+Include additional information such as required Python versions, and make sure users have installed the necessary dependencies before running the program.

 ## Customization